winniehoung/webgl-utils/README.md

 ### canvas.html
 - Example project utilizing rendering and matrix utils
+- Use speed slider to change animation speed

 ### Instructions
 - Save repository to file system, then open `canvas.html` in browser